veusz/veusz/README.md

   * Change to layout of resource directories, due to setuptools.
 Packagers should pay attention to this.
   * Rewrite install instructions in INSTALL.md
+  * Fix for Python 3.11 due to opening with universal newlines

 ## Features of package: